 Choosing a Tour Guide System

-Generally WiFi isn’t used to provide audio assistance for guided tours, but it is possible.
-It can be accomplished by having the tour guide connect a microphone to a portable WiFi device, and having participants stream the signal from an app on their own mobile phone or tablet.
+Wi-Fi can be used to provide audio assistance for guided tours.
+It can be accomplished by having the tour guide connect a microphone to a portable Wi-Fi device, and having participants stream the signal from an app on their own mobile phone or tablet.

 Pros: Only the tour guide needs to wear specialized equipment.
 Little latency and clear audio with good connection; Participants can use their own device